Donald Trump And Joe Arpaio Get Bad News In Regards To Their Pardon [Video]

 — Tim Burns (@Burns4WI) August 31, 2017

 According to a report by the left-leaning website Occupy Democrats, Joe Arpaio has a laundry list of crimes attributed to him while he was an Arizona sheriff.
-That includes inhumane treatment of inmates, refusing to investigate sex crimes against children of Latina heritage and forcing a woman to give birth in shackles.
-There have also been an alleged 160 people die in jails ran by Arpaio, but we have not been able to authenticate the accuracy of that claim at this time.
+That includes inhumane treatment of inmates, refusing to investigate sex crimes against children of Latina heritage, and forcing a woman to give birth in shackles.
+There have also been an alleged 160 deaths in jails ran by Arpaio, but the accuracy of that claim has not been authenticated at this time.

 Donald Trump pardoned a man who boasted about creating his own ‘concentration camp’ for prisoners.